 A combination of full grain leather and Gore-Tex Performance Footwear lining makes these boots virtually impenetrable.
 They are also the least breathable in this review, and not ideal for wearing in heat.

 These are best used on heavy duty backpacking trips over wet and variable terrain, or on hikes over snowy mountain passes, and not in hot, dry weather or on light day hikes, where they are overkill.
 These are the most compatible with a strap-on or instep crampon, and would be the most comfortable boots to wear if your hike necessitated kicking steps in snow.

-Just shy of $300, these are expensive.
-But when purchasing a hiking boot that is also a lifetime investment, they can be worth the expense if they are the type you are looking for.
+These are expensive boots.
+But when purchasing a hiking boot that is also a lifetime investment, they can be worth the expense, if they are the type you are looking for.

 Asolo TPS 520 GV - Men's